stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/features.md

 Openshift and all managed applications provide enough primitives to accommodate multiple tenants but it requires professional skills and deep knowledge on them.
 It gives complexity to the users.

-Tenant operator provides wrappers of them so users can use it easily at the higher abstract level.
+Tenant operator provides wrappers on them so users can use it easily at the higher abstract level.

-Operator supports initializing a new tenant (group, etc.) under a GitOps management pattern.

 Manage changes via PRs just like a typical workflow, so tenants can request changes; add new user or remove user.